frequency-chain/frequency/designdocs/passkey_p256.md

   unsigned extension and once deployed there would not be an easy way for a backwards compatible rollback.
   Here is a quick breakdown for known issues:
   - Signature size mismatch force us to implement a new `Signature` type with all required traits.
-  - Public key size mismatch might force us to implement a new `Publickey` type with all required traits.
+  - Public Key size mismatch might force us to implement a new `PublicKey` type with all required traits.
   - Reimplementing `MultiSignature`, `MultiSigner` and other types with `P265` functionality added.
   - Adding signature and key generation support on polkadotJS and all frontend implementations
   - Might require DB migration for already stored MultiSignatures